Regulations (Standards - 29 CFR) - Table of Contents|

 The condition of the box is sound;

-The speed of hoisting and lowering is moderated when heavily ladened containers(8) are encountered;
+The speed of hoisting and lowering is moderated when heavily ladened containers(8)

 The lift angle is at 80 to 90 degrees;